b---c/oauth-token-bff/main.md

 The backed represents code executing on a server, in particular on the same domain from where the frontend code has been served.
 Backedn and frontend are both under the control of the same developer.

 - Resource Server
 This represents a classic OAuth2 resource server as described in Section 1.1 of OAuth2 [@!RFC6749], exposing the API the frontend needs to invoke.
-See {security} for more details applying to notable cases.
+See (#Security) for more details applying to notable cases.

 - Authorization Server
 This represents a classic OAuth2 authorization server as described in Section 1.1 of OAuth2 [@!RFC6749], handling authorization for the API the frontend needs to invoke.
-This document does not introduce any changes in the standard authorization server behavior, however see {security} for some security considerations that might influence the policies of individual servers.
+This document does not introduce any changes in the standard authorization server behavior, however see (#Security)  for some security considerations that might influence the policies of individual servers.

 ## Protocol Flow